affinda/affinda-python/docs/models.md

 - `display_enum_value`: If true, both the value and the label for the enums will appear in the dropdown in the validation tool.
 - `auto_validation_threshold`:
+- `data_source`: Data source mapping identifier.
+- `mapping`: Defines how the data point is mapped to the data source.

 <a id="models._models.CollectionUpdate"></a>